vvvv/Remoter/README.md

 - Define what happens when a task fails (e.g. Reboot, Restart process,...)
 - Mirror files to selected PCs

+## Troubleshooting
+If you have troubles getting Remoter to work, see: [Troubleshooting](../../wiki/troubleshooting).

 ---

 Created with [vvvv](https://visualprogramming.net).